 In 1919 after Aline had purchased the Olive Hill property, Neely and her group were offered a corner piece to build a new theatre with the proviso that they would have to raise the money for construction.
 The project was discussed in "Plans of Hollywood Community Theater," an August 10, 1919 Times story.
 That project wasn't pursued.

-An article in the Los Angeles School Journal discusses the windup of the group's second season.
+An article in the Los Angeles School Journal discussed the windup of the group's second season.
 The March 1920 issue of Theatre Magazine, on Google Books, has an article discussing the group's third season.

 Status: The building on Ivar has been demolished.